 grant_single_labels|projects

-- Improve customer services
+- Improving customer services through innovative solutions.

 grant_single|admissibleProjectsExample